prince-mishra/flipkart-seller-filter/README.md

 The extension will highlight the products from the seller you entered.
 In your case, it is WS Retail.

-Thanks [a link](https://www.quora.com/profile/Nivish-Sharma) for the screenshots and documentation.
+Thanks [Nivish Sharma](https://www.quora.com/profile/Nivish-Sharma) for the screenshots and documentation.
 Much appreciated!